rudjdi/ecs/README.md

 **Please find attached postman collection and environment inside postman_collection folder "/ecs/postman_collection".
 Import them(collection and environment) in postman to run some http PUT,POST,DELETE request**

+Log output to console and file both using spring logback, log file will be stored in logs folder inside project directory.

 ## Urls:

 http://localhost:8087/